jdkandersson/OpenAlchemy/README.md

 - `to_dict` model methods to convert instances to dictionaries,
 - `readOnly` and `writeOnly` for influence the conversion to and from dictionaries,
-- exposing created models under `open_alchemy.models` removing the need for `models.py` files and
+- exposing created models under `open_alchemy.models` removing the need for `models.py` files,
-- ability to mix in arbitrary classes into a model.
+- ability to mix in arbitrary classes into a model and
+- can use the short `x-` prefix or a namespaced `x-open-alchemy-` prefix.

 ## Contributing